Meta-Method/Nova-Corporation-Laws/Essential/Articles of Service.md

 *a) Areas within the Test Subject Zone used solely for the purpose of guarding from Security personnel, including watchtowers, lower Test Subject Zone airlock, and the Test Subject Zone hills, are restricted to Security Personnel.*

-*b) Areas within the Test Subject Zone used solely for the purpose of guarding from Security Personnel, such as watchtowers, are restricted to Security Personnel.*

 8) The Main Encampment in general is restricted only to which areas a Corporation Personnel may access with their default keycard.

 9) Areas that can be reasonably described as being owned by a force that is not the Nova Corporation is restricted to all personnel except personnel ranking Classification - O and Security Personnel.